 During this final holiday, Georgia experiences all kinds of delicacies, spa treatments, extreme sports, and new connections.
 The whole experience teaches Georgia to be bold, take risks, and fall in love.

 Starring Ali MacGraw, Ryan O'Neal, John Marley

 Drama, Romance (1h 40m)

 Love Story is an apt title for Arthur Hiller's Oscar-nominated drama, as it was quickly considered one of the "most romantic films of all time" by the American Film Institute.
 Even more unusual is that critics dubbed Love Story better than the original book it was based on!

-Ali MacGraw and Ryan O'Neal star in this romance flick as Jenny and Oliver, two halves of a couple from differing social classes who fall in love but end up torn apart by many obstacles, including Jenny's terminal diagnosis.
+Ali MacGraw and Ryan O'Neal star in this romance flick as Jenny and Oliver, two halves of a couple from differing social classes.
+The duo fall in love but end up torn apart by Jenny's terminal diagnosis.

 Unless you were living under a rock in 2014, you've probably heard of The Fault in Our Stars.
 After John Green's 2012 novel was a sell-out success, teens flooded to theaters to catch Josh Boone's movie adaptation.

 Sure, The Fault in Our Stars might be a run-of-the-mill teen drama, but even adults can't resist shedding a tear or two here.
 Cancer-stricken lovers will always be a sad story—even more so when they're young!

 Hazel (played by Shailene Woodley) is the protagonist, forever hauling that oxygen tank around, but it's actually Gus (played by Ansel Elgort) who takes a turn for the worst.
 Some may laugh at his metaphorically unlit cigarette, but no one can deny the impact it had on teens at the time.